PLANET CASE STUDY

 Image

 Cement manufacture is energy intensive and has traditionally relied on coal and petroleum coke as a fuel source.
-The cement manufacturing process offers the unique benefit of ‘co-processing’ waste derived fuels – where the energy from the waste drives the chemical reaction that makes cement while the minerals in the material are simultaneously incorporated into the cement product.
+The cement manufacturing process offers the unique benefit of ‘co-processing’ waste-derived fuels – where the energy from the waste drives the chemical reaction that makes cement, while the minerals in the material are simultaneously incorporated into the cement product.
 Unlike other energy recovery options, co-processing is highly efficient, and no residue is produced, ensuring that all the mineral content is recycled into a new and durable construction material.